 Vinyl liners can easily become wrinkled in swimming pools.
-Swimming pool liners are made of very thin material and over time, they may form wrinkles.
+Swimming pool liners are made of very thin material, and they may form wrinkles over time.

 Although liner wrinkles do not cause catastrophic problems to your pool, they can be unsightly, annoying, and difficult to get rid of.
 So what do you do if your pool liner becomes wrinkled?

-This article will show you how to remove those annoying wrinkles quickly so that you can get back to enjoying your pool.
+In this article, I will show you how to quickly remove those annoying wrinkles so you can return to enjoying your pool.

 - Over time, your pool liner can wrinkle, but there are several easy DIY methods for fixing it.

-- Don’t immediately replace the liner, as it is sometimes just a simple fix.
+- Don’t immediately replace the liner; it is sometimes just a simple fix.

-- Make sure to keep your pool temperature warm and maintain a neutral pH level, as these can both affect the vinyl liner.
+- Ensure to keep your pool temperature warm and maintain a neutral pH level, as these can affect the vinyl liner.

 - Double-check the liner after a professional has installed it in your pool.
 If you notice wrinkles, don’t hesitate to speak out.